It’s that time again: Time to enroll in health insurance for next year.

 - If you need help applying or picking the plan that’s right for you and your family, free in-person help is available from community groups and insurance agents statewide.
 To find in-person help near you, use this online tool.
 You can also call the health insurance marketplace 24/7 at 1-800-318-2596.

-- If you enrolled through the Marketplace in 2016 and you are happy with your plan, you may be able to auto-renew.
+- If you enrolled through the Marketplace in 2017 and you are happy with your plan, you may be able to auto-renew.
 However, we strongly recommend taking the opportunity to shop around.
 Health insurance premiums change from year to year.
-For 2017, many premiums are increasing steeply.
-If your insurer is hiking premiums, you may be able to find a better deal elsewhere.
+For 2018, some premiums are increasing steeply, and some insurers are changing their benefits and network designs.
+If you shop around, you may be able to find a better deal elsewhere.

 - If you are receiving tax credits to help pay for coverage this year, those credits may change next year, so make sure you look into all your options to make sure you’re getting the best deal and making the most of your tax credit eligibility.

-- For 2017, a few insurers are either leaving Oregon altogether (e.g., LifeWise) or pulling out of some parts of the state (e.g., Moda).
+- For 2017, a few insurers are either leaving the market altogether (e.g., ATRIO) or pulling out of some parts of the state (e.g., Regence).
 Affected members will receive notice from the insurance company, and will have to shop around for new coverage.
-This will be disruptive, but fortunately Oregonians will still have choices in health coverage in every part of the state.
+This will be disruptive, but fortunately Oregonians will still have options for health coverage every part of the state.
 If you have to switch coverage and you want to keep your doctor, be sure to check the networks of the available plans when shopping around.

 - If your personal circumstances have changed—for example, if you are making significantly more or less money, or if you have gotten married or had a baby—you need to report these changes via healthcare.gov, and your eligibility for tax credits or programs like the Oregon Health Plan may change, so you should be sure to shop around and look into all your options.